Merrily We Roll Along (musical): Recordings

-A cast recording of the 2012 Encores! revival was released by PS Classics as a two-CD set, featuring Colin Donnell, Celia Keenan Bolger, Lin-Manuel Miranda, Jessica Vosk, and Elizabeth Stanley.
+A cast recording of the 2012 Encores! revival was released by PS Classics as a two-CD set, featuring Colin Donnell, Celia Keenan Bolger, Lin-Manuel Miranda, Betsy Wolfe, and Elizabeth Stanley.

 Various artists have recorded the show's songs, including Carly Simon, Rosemary Clooney, Frank Sinatra, Petula Clark, Mandy Patinkin, Bernadette Peters, Betty Buckley, Cleo Laine, Liza Minnelli, Barbara Cook, Patti LuPone, Barry Manilow, Audra McDonald, Michael Crawford, and Lena Horne.
 "Not a Day Goes By", "Good Thing Going", "Old Friends", and "Our Time" frequently appear on the cabaret circuit.

+The 2023 Broadway revival production released a digital cast recording on November 15, after announcing it just a few hours before at the end of the performance on November 14.
+The physical CD was released on January 12, 2024.

 Documentary

-Original cast member Lonny Price directed a documentary produced by Atlas Media, Best Worst Thing That Ever Could Have Happened, describing the "thrilling, wrenching experience" of the original production.
-It opened on November 18, 2016, in New York City, followed by a question-and-answer session with Price, moderated by Bernadette Peters.
+Original cast member Lonny Price directed the documentary Best Worst Thing That Ever Could Have Happened, describing the "thrilling, wrenching experience" of the original production.
+The film opened November 18, 2016, in New York City, followed by a question-and-answer session with Price, moderated by Bernadette Peters.

 Film adaptation

-In 2019, it was announced that Richard Linklater would film an adaptation of the musical.
-Like Linklater's 2014 film Boyhood, it will be filmed for more than a decade, allowing the actors to age with their characters.
-Ben Platt, Paul Mescal, and Beanie Feldstein are attached to play Charley, Frank, and Mary, respectively.
+Richard Linklater announced in 2019 that he would film an adaptation of the musical over the course of twenty years, allowing the cast to age with their characters (a style Linklater used in Boyhood).
+Actors Ben Platt, Paul Mescal, and Beanie Feldstein portray Charley, Frank, and Mary.
+Mescal replaced Blake Jenner, who was initially attached to the project.

-The 2017 film Lady Bird includes a school production of Merrily We Roll Along in its story.
-One of the students in the production was played by Feldstein.
+The 2017 film Lady Bird includes a school production of Merrily We Roll Along in its story; one of the students in the production was played by Feldstein.